 Upholstered furniture is a valuable investment in any home, offering comfort, style, and a place to relax.
 Whether it’s a plush sofa, an armchair, or a leather couch, the fabric you choose plays a significant role in your furniture’s longevity.
 However, without proper care, dirt, stains, and wear and tear can take away from the beauty and durability of your furniture.
-Knowing the best upholstery cleaning methods for each fabric type can help keep your furniture looking as good as new.
-In this guide, we’ll walk you through effective cleaning techniques for every type of upholstery fabric, including a special focus on leather couch cleaning and restoration.
-By understanding how to clean different fabrics and maintain them, you’ll be able to extend the lifespan of your furniture while keeping your home fresh and inviting.
+Knowing the professional upholstery cleaning methods for each fabric type can help keep your furniture looking as good as new.

 Start with a good vacuuming session.
 Use the upholstery attachment of your vacuum cleaner to remove dirt, dust, and pet hair from the fabric.
 Pay special attention to seams, crevices, and underneath cushions where debris tends to accumulate.